 The Clamo Music International Piano Competition is currently a catwalk where we can find pianists revelation of international stature with more projection.
 Clamo Music is a piano competition where revelation pianists enhance their professional career and forge international ties with different professionals, artists, teachers and front line teachers.
 Below we show fragments of participation of the winners of the competition of different editions.

 OPEN ENROLLMENT PERIOD

-The fifth edition of the Clamo Music International Piano Competition in the Region of Murcia (Spain) is already underway.
-We open the selection process for the next contest to be held on May 10, 11 and 12, 2019.
+The eighth edition of the Clamo Music International Piano Competition in the Region of Murcia (Spain) is already underway.
+We open the selection process for the next contest to be held on May 27, 28 and 29th, 2022.
 Do not miss this opportunity and register in the contest, great prizes in cash, concerts, diffusion and promotion in specialized media are waitting for you.